csteamengine/RPi-Quadcopter/README.md

 		sixad-bin[2535]: unable to connect to sdp session sixad-bin[2535]: Connected Sony Computer Entertainment Wireless Controller

-If it still wont connect then try plugging the controller in again and running
+If it still wont connect then try plugging the controller in again and running.
 		$sudo ./sixpair